AustenLamacraft/Theories-of-Quantum-Matter/docs/_lectures/Jellium.md

 Make sure you understand where those $\delta$-functions on the right hand side come from!
 </p>

 The name is slightly unfortunate, because $G(\br,\tau,\br',\tau')$ has a physical meaning in its own right, apart from being useful in perturbation calculation, and we can define it for an interacting system by taking expectations in \eqref{GF_def} with respect to the density matrix of the interacting system.
-In that case, however, $G(\br,\tau,\br',\tau')$ does not obey a differntial equation like \eqref{GF_eq}.
+In that case, however, $G(\br,\tau,\br',\tau')$ does not obey a differential equation like \eqref{GF_eq}.
 So in general many body Green's functions are _not_ Green's functions in the sense of differential equations.
 Just to confuse you.

 For the noninteracting Green's functions that appear in our perturbation calculations \eqref{GF_eq} is very useful, allowing us to find $G(\br,\tau,\br',\tau')$ using Fourier analysis.
 The Green's function depends on $\tau-\tau'$ (by the cyclic property of the trace), and in a translationally invariant system it will depend on $\br-\br'$.
 What about boundary conditions?
 They are very simple